Community resilience

 Emergencies occur every day in one form or another.
 We hear about them on the radio or see them unfolding on the TV.
 We may try and imagine what we would do if it happened to us or in our local community.
 Minor emergencies, such as losing the house or car keys can be overcome by having a spare set available.
 In a similar way there are other simple measures that can be taken to prepare for more serious or prolonged emergencies.

-Be Prepared – In the home
+Be Prepared – in the home

 To be prepared it may be useful to consider keeping a supply of the following: